geofflamrock/stack/README.md

   stack status [options]

 Options:
   --working-dir          The path to the directory containing the git repository.
 Defaults to the current directory.
   --debug                Show debug output.
   --verbose              Show verbose output.
   --json                 Write output and log messages as JSON.
 Log messages will be written to stderr.
   -s, --stack            The name of the stack.
   --all                  Show status of all stacks.
-  --full          Show full status including pull requests.
+  --check-pull-requests  Include the status of pull requests in output.
   -?, -h, --help         Show help and usage information
 ```

 #### `stack delete` <!-- omit from toc -->